boonebgorges/buddypress-docs/readme.txt

 <strong>NOTE</strong> This plugin <em>REQUIRES</em> WordPress 3.1 or higher.
 Lower versions of WP may appear to work, but <em>will</em> compromise the privacy of your Docs.

 This plugin is in active development.
-For feature requests and bug reports, visit http://github.com/boonebgorges/buddypress-docs
+For feature requests and bug reports, visit http://github.com/boonebgorges/buddypress-docs.
+If you have translated the plugin and would like to provide your translation for distribution with BuddyPress Docs, please contact the plugin author.

 == Installation ==